wenbobao/PPiOS-Rename/README.md

 #### Reversing obfuscation in crash dumps
-*PPiOS-CG* lets you reverse the process of obfuscation for crash dump files.
+*PPiOS-Rename* lets you reverse the process of obfuscation for crash dump files.
 This is important so you can find the original classes and methods involved in a crash.
 It does this by using the information from a map file (e.g. `symbols.map`) to modify the crash dump text, replacing the obfuscated symbols with the original names.
 For example:

-    ios-class-guard --translate-crashdump --symbols-map path/to/symbols_1.0.0.map path/to/crashdump path/to/output
+    ppios-rename --translate-crashdump --symbols-map path/to/symbols_1.0.0.map path/to/crashdump path/to/output

 #### Reversing obfuscation in dSYMs
-*PPiOS-CG* lets you reverse the process of obfuscation for automatic crash reporting tools such as HockeyApp, Crashlytics, Fabric, BugSense/Splunk Mint, or Crittercism.
+*PPiOS-Rename* lets you reverse the process of obfuscation for automatic crash reporting tools such as HockeyApp, Crashlytics, Fabric, BugSense/Splunk Mint, or Crittercism.
 It does this by using the information from a map file (e.g. `symbols.map`) to generate a "reverse dSYM" file that has the non-obfuscated symbol names in it.
 For example:

-    ios-class-guard --translate-dsym --symbols-map path/to/symbols_1.0.0.map path/to/input.dSYM path/to/output.dSYM
+    ppios-rename --translate-dsym --symbols-map path/to/symbols_1.0.0.map path/to/input.dSYM path/to/output.dSYM

 The resulting dSYM file can be uploaded to e.g. HockeyApp.